- Jun 3, 2026 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 If a person is at fault for a car accident that injured or killed another person, they may be ordered to pay a fine, participate in community service, or serve jail time.
 Crimes range in severity from misdemeanors to felonies and include:

-In Nevada, reckless driving (NRS 484B.653) is defined as operating a vehicle “with a willful or wanton disregard for the safety of persons or property.”
-This also prohibits organizing or participating in unauthorized speed contests and trick driving displays.
+Under NRS 484B.653, Nevada defines reckless driving as operating a vehicle with willful or wanton disregard for the safety of persons or property.
+This statute also prohibits participating in or organizing unauthorized speed contests and trick driving displays.
+A reckless driving conviction adds eight demerit points to a driver’s record, which can raise insurance rates and put a license at risk.

 The person did not directly cause the accident that led to the death.
 For instance, they may be innocent if the accident was the result of a mechanical issue with a vehicle or poor road conditions.